json-api/json-api/_format/1.1/index.md

-If a requested URL does not contain the `profile` query parameter and does contain one or more query parameters in the server's internal mapping, the server may act as though the request URL contained a `profile` query parameter whose value was the comma-separated list of each unique profile URI found in the server's internal mapping for the query parameters in use on the request.
+If a requested URL does not contain the `profile` query parameter and does contain one or more query parameters in the server's internal mapping, the server may act as though the request URL contained a `profile` query parameter whose value was the URI-encoded space-separated list of each unique profile URI found in the server's internal mapping for the query parameters in use on the request.

 For example, the server might support a profile that defines a meaning for the values of the `filter` query param.
 Then, it could define its internal